 Audit firms should pay sufficient attention to the fact that acceptance and continuance of audit engagements are core management decisions at audit firms.
-They should then re-examine the design and implementation status of policies and procedures for acceptance and continuance of audit engagements from the perspective of determining whether engagements are accepted or rejected after identifying engagement risks and considering measures to address them as an audit firm, based on information obtained through preliminary investigations and handover of audit engagements, such as the integrity of the audited company and risk information on the company involved.
+It is necessary to determine whether to accept or reject an audit engagement after identifying engagement risks and considering measures to address them as an audit firm, based on information obtained through a preliminary investigation or handover of audit engagements, such as the integrity of the audited company and risk information on the audited company.